-Fentanyl Addiction
+Opiate Addiction

-What are the effects of Fentanyl Addiction?
+What are the effects of Fentanyl and Heroin Addiction?

 The opioid withdrawal syndrome is often characterized as a flu-like illness, subjectively severe but objectively mild.
 Signs and symptoms include dysphoria, insomnia, pupillary dilation, piloerection, yawning, muscle aches, lacrimation, rhinorrhea, nausea, fever, sweating, vomiting and diarrhea.